Fremont FTC Robotics Team

 Our Background

 While we're new to FTC, we are not new to robotics.
-Our team members come from a variety of robotics backgrounds:
+Our Fremont-based team members come from a variety of competitive robotics backgrounds, bringing years of experience to our FTC journey.

 • U.S. Open Teamwork Champion